samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 | 8 | Very Rare | 18 | +10 |
 | 9 | Legendary | 19 | +11 |

 ***Copying a Scroll into a Spellbook.*** A Wizard spell on a *Spell Scroll* can be copied into a spellbook.
-When a spell is copied in this way, the copier must succeed on an Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check with a DC equal to 10 plus the spell’s level.
+When a spell is copied in this way, the copier must succeed on an Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check with a DC equal to 10 plus the spell's level.
 On a successful check, the spell is copied.
 Whether the check succeeds or fails, the *Spell Scroll* is destroyed.

 ### [Sphere of Annihilation](/magic-items/9229086-sphere-of-annihilation)